 Auditions for most ensembles are held during Orientation Week.
 (More specific information will be available on the Music Department website as Orientation nears.)
 Audition sign-up sheets will be available in the Music Department office, M201, starting Friday, August 28.

 African Music Ensemble

 The Macalester African Music Ensemble performs traditional African music primarily from Ghana, but also from Nigeria, Zimbabwe, Guinea, The Gambia, Kenya, and Tanzania.
 In addition to singing, the Ensemble performs with a variety of African instruments including xylophones, marimbas, flutes, horns, an assortment of drums and gourds.
 The 40-member ensemble is open to all members of the Macalester College community.
 Auditions are held once a year in September after classes begin; no prior experience in African music is required.
 Directed by Sowah Mensah.
-AME rehearses MW 5 – 7pm and TR 6:30 – 9:00pm in M116 (Crawford Hall).
+African Music Ensemble rehearses Mondays and Wednesdays 5 – 7pm and Tuesdays and Thursdays 6:30 – 9:00pm in M116 (Crawford Hall).